PROCEDURES

 (c)

-Any member of an agency who has, toward a party whose rights or property are or may be affected or determined in such hearing, such prejudice, antagonism or other personal relationship that he could not fairly and impartially hear and determine the case, shall disqualify himself.
+Any member of an agency who has, toward a party whose rights or property are or may be affected or determined in such hearing, such prejudice, antagonism or other personal relationship that the member could not fairly and impartially hear and determine the case, shall be disqualified.

 (d)